batect/batect/docs/Introduction.md

 * Consistent, fast, repeatable, isolated builds and test runs everywhere: your computer, your colleagues' computers and on CI
 * Manage dependencies for integration and end-to-end testing with ease
 * No installation required, only dependencies are Bash, Docker and `curl`* - onboard new team members in minutes
-* Works with your existing CI system, and your chosen language's existing tooling
+* Works with any language or framework, your existing CI system, and your chosen language's existing tooling
 * Take advantage of existing Docker images to get started quickly

 \* at the moment, a JVM is also required, but this requirement will be removed before v1.0